ShawnDong98/CVFPaperHelper/README.md

 ## Add Features

-- fix some bugs, it can run directly on Windows.
+- fix some bugs, so it can run on Windows directly.
 - repalce ':'  by '：' and '?' by '？' in the title so that it can properly download these papers